Part One of an occasional series: Bryan’s story

 Life on Heartbreak Street

-Again he nodded, and this time put a hand over his mouth to muffle his own screams.
-Which is when I experienced one of those moments in L.A.’s homeless humanitarian crisis when you lose all hope, when you start to feel broken inside yourself.
+Again he nodded, and again put a hand over his mouth to muffle his own screams.
+Only this time it didn’t work.
+His gestures and tics went from agitated to violent and menacing.
+I had no choice but to escalate.
+This could not be allowed to become the norm in the neighborhood.
+Which is when I experienced another one of those moments in L.A.’s homeless humanitarian crisis when you lose all hope, when you start to feel broken inside yourself.
 Because here’s the thing: There were no bad guys in the situation.
-When he’s not in the throes of a psychotic episode I learned that Bryan is a nice guy, an artists.
+When he’s not in the throes of a psychotic episode I would learn that Bryan is a nice guy.
+Affable, even.
 There was no malice or ill intent on his part or mine, nor would there ever be.
 He wasn’t screaming because he hated me or my neighbors, and I didn’t confront him because I was angry at him.
 No one was trying to hurt anyone and no one was trying to prove anything.
-Bryan, me, the families nearby, other neighbors who’d confronted other homeless people in our community — there wasn’t a bad bone among us.
+Bryan, me, the families nearby, other neighbors who’d been confronted by other homeless people in the community — there wasn’t a bad bone among us.
 It was a matter of a mentally ill individual trying to wrangle his demons and a neighborhood trying to sustain a modicum of civilized society.
 In a very real way everyone in the situation was trying to do the right thing, to do good.

 When it comes to homelessness L.A.’s political class literally have made it impossible for regular people to do good ….
 There is nowhere to turn.

-But when it comes to homelessness L.A.’s political class literally have made it impossible for regular people to do good.
-As he stood there, screaming and waving his free hand at me, I had to get in his face and yell at him.
+But when it comes to homelessness the current approach literally has made it impossible for regular people to do good.
+There was no number to call to get Bryan the help he needed.
+As he stood there, screaming and swinging his free hand at me, I had to get in his face and yell back at him.
 I had to.
 Again, not out of anger or rage, but because there was no other choice.
+Otherwise he may well have stayed for hours and potentially attacked a passerby as he had done many times in the past.
 There simply was no other way to communicate with him.
 I had to yell at him to have any chance at communicating.
 I had to threaten there’d be consequences if he kept coming back.
 I had to put myself in danger in order to resolve a situation that was borderline unresolvable, because of the system we have created.
 There was nowhere else to turn.
 There was and is no City or County service provider that can actually handle actual homeless people in distress on the streets.
 Those billions of dollars and thousands of employees may as well be in another country on the other side of the planet.

-And so with no ill intent I became a bad guy, getting in his face and forcing him to leave a rare place that his addled mind told him was safe (safe places are enormously important to homeless people, for obvious reasons).
-This is what the City and County of Los Angeles, the State of California, have wrought: “Sorry, man, I know you’re experiencing a corner of hell the rest of us cannot even begin to fathom, I know that you’re experiencing a degree of suffering I personally cannot imagine.
-I know that what you really need is shelter, a warm meal, and a kind word from someone who knows how to help you.
-But in the meantime you’re gonna have find somewhere else to descend into the Ninth Circle.”
+And so with no ill intent I became a bad guy, getting in his face, shoving him, and forcing him to leave a rare place that his addled mind told him was safe (safe places are enormously important to mentally ill people, for obvious reasons).
+This is what the City and County of Los Angeles and the State of California, have wrought: “Sorry, man, I know you’re experiencing a corner of hell the rest of us cannot even begin to fathom.
+I know that what you really need is shelter, a warm meal, and a kind word from someone who actually knows how to help you.
+But in the meantime you’re gonna have find somewhere else to descend into the Ninth Circle because there are 300 old folks across the street who you’re scaring to death right now.”
 It was as cold-hearted as it gets, and I felt as low as one can go.
 But in a very real way it was him or the neighborhood.

 This is the reality our political class has wrought, and the perverse incentive system it in turn begat.
 Our City’s, County’s and State’s ineffectual, frankly corrupt approach to homelessness forces regular citizens into situations where we have to choose a side.
-It amounts to an artificial rift between groups of people — housed and unhoused — who otherwise should be trying to help each other.
+It amounts to an artificial rift between groups of people — housed and unhoused — who otherwise would be on the same side.
 People who in a rational world would help each other.
-Instead, the current system forces them into constant conflict that wears down everyone except the politicians and profiteering nonprofits.
+Instead, the current system forces them — us — into constant conflict that wears down everyone except the posturing politicians and profiteering nonprofits.
 The results make everything worse.
 Homeless people are far more likely to continue committing crimes and residents are far more likely to be victimized.
 Everyone loses.

 Our City’s (and state’s) ineffectual, frankly corrupt approach to homelessness forces regular citizens into situations where we have to choose a side.

 Consider that even Bryan, in the depths of his psychotic episodes, was trying to help me help him.
-Indeed it’s likely that part of the reason he came back was that it was one place where someone actually had engaged him like a human being in a meaningful way for the first time in a long time, even if it started out confrontationally.
+Indeed it’s likely that part of the reason he came back was that it was one place where someone actually had engaged him like a human being in a meaningful way for the first time in a long time, even if it was a confrontation.
 And yet because of the current state of things, face to face with a fellow human being in an acute moment of distress there was nothing whatsoever to offer him except a bottle of water and, “Get out of here.”
-The result, inevitably, was greater risk for the community.
-Greater risk that Bryan would hurt someone else, and of course greater risk to Bryan himself.

 A shot at redemption

 On the morning of Thanksgiving 2019 I was walking out of the grocery store with some last minute sundries when I bumped into Bryan.
-He was a different man than the one I’d encountered on the streets over the previous few years.
+He was a different man than the one I’d encountered on the streets.
 He had a new set of clothes, his skin had cleared up, his eyes looked bright.
 He looked like the guy I’d had that one conversation with that one day.
+The tempest of tics and muscle contractions were absent from his face and neck.

 He called my name and rushed over.
 He said, “I got an apartment!”